SARE in Your State

 Role of State Coordinators

 • Training program development and delivery appropriate for both new and current personnel.
-SARE state ag coordinators should make use of SARE grantees, particularly producer cooperators, and partner with NGOs and farmer organizations for activities such as farm tours and field days.
+SARE state ag coordinators make use of SARE grantees, particularly producer cooperators, and partner with NGOs and farmer organizations for activities such as farm tours and field days.
 Training topics are open to anything that will help farmers transition to a more sustainable agriculture.
 They can include technical assistance in areas such as water quality, nutrient management, whole-farm systems, marketing or understanding farm policy.

 • Communication, reporting and evaluation.
 SARE PDP strives for a minimum of paperwork but annual reports are due to the regional PDP office to document training efforts in your state.